-The materials used in the past were prone to turning yellow over time.
+The materials used in the past for labeling were prone to turning yellow over time.
 Thus far, B-72 has shown to be a very stable resin.

 According to an issue of the NPS Conserve O Gram, you mix a 25% solution by weight in acetone.
 B-72 comes in small pellet form when you purchase it online.
 When I first attempted this, I poured the pellets directly in a beaker and added acetone.
 I found that when doing this, the pellets will stick to the bottom of the beaker and make it harder to dissolve it.
 From doing research online, I have found that wrapping the pellets in cheesecloth and suspending that in the mixture, even after applying a lid can help it dissolve fast.

 Plenty of ventilation is required when mixing.
 Do it in a well vented area.

 To make the 25% solution with a final volume of 100 ml, you would first measure 25 grams of B-72 pellets.
 If using the cheesecloth method, you place these into the cheese cloth and wrap it into a ball.
 You then add acetone until the volume of the acetone and the pellets is 100 ml.
 The problem with the cheesecloth is that you have to assume that adds to the volume, so you may want to add a bit more to get past 100 ml.

 You then let the mixture sit with the pellets suspended in the cheesecloth until they completely dissolve.
 After that, you can remove the cheesecloth and you have your mixture.
 If you are pouring it into other containers, you can add water to the beaker immediately after pouring it and the leftover B-72 will harden into a while film that should easily lift out.